Kullback-Leibler aggregation and misspecified generalized linear models

 over a certain set $\Lambda$ that depends on the problem at hand.

-We now give a series of bounds for the problem of KL-aggregation.
-All proofs are gathered in Section~\ref{SEC:proofs} and rely on the following conditions, which can be easily checked given the cumulant function $b$.
+We now give bounds for the problem of KL-aggregation for the choices of~$\Lambda$ corresponding to the three problems of aggregation introduced in the previous section.
+All proofs are gathered in Section~\ref{SECproofs} and rely on the following conditions, which can be easily checked given the cumulant function~$b$.

 \begin{cond} The set of admissible parameters is $\Theta=\R$ and there exists a positive constant $B^2$ such that